Internationales Opernstudio

 Ava Linvog

-The pianist Ava Linvog is originally from Seattle.
+Ava Linvog is from Seattle.
 After studying at the Eastman School of Music and Vassar College, she worked as a freelance répétiteur based in New York City.
-In the United States, she has worked with companies including Opera Omaha, North Carolina Opera, the St. Petersburg Opera Company, and the Brevard Music Center.
+In the USA, she has collaborated with Opera Omaha, North Carolina Opera, the St. Petersburg Opera Company, and the Brevard Music Center.
 Ava Linvog has given song recitals in New York, supported by City Lyric Opera, the Gerda Lissner Foundation, and Glyndebourne America.
-In 2025, she was a Vocal Piano Fellow at the Music Academy of the West and subsequently became a fellow at Arizona Opera.
-Starting with the 2025/26 season, she will join the International Opera Studio at the Zurich Opera House as a répétiteur.
+In 2025, she was a Vocal Piano Fellow at the Music Academy of the West and subsequently a scholarship recipient at Arizona Opera.
+Since the 2025/26 season, she has been a répétiteur and a member of the International Opera Studio at the Zürich Opera House.

 Ismaele Gatti

 Ismaele Gatti was born in Como.
 He studied piano and organ in his hometown and in Lugano.
 He also completed further studies in harpsichord at the Schola Cantorum Basiliensis in Basel.
-As a pianist, organist, and harpsichordist, he has performed in concerts in Italy as well as in Spain, France, Norway, Germany, Slovakia, and Switzerland.
-He has worked with chamber ensembles, choirs, and orchestras such as Ensemble I Barocchisti, Orchestra della Svizzera italiana, and Coro della Radiotelevisione Svizzera italiana (RSI), as well as with renowned musicians including Albrecht Mayer, Diego Fasolis, Fabien Touhand, and Enrico Fagone.
-Ismaele Gatti is a prizewinner of several piano, organ, and chamber music competitions.
-From 2022 to 2024, he worked as a répétiteur for piano and harpsichord at the conservatory in Lugano.
-Starting with the 2025/26 season, he will join the International Opera Studio at the Zurich Opera House as a répétiteur.
+As a pianist, organist, and harpsichordist, he has performed in concerts across Italy, Spain, France, Norway, Germany, Slovakia, and Switzerland.
+He has collaborated with chamber ensembles, choirs, and orchestras such as Ensemble I Barocchisti, Orchestra della Svizzera italiana, and the Coro della Radiotelevisione Svizzera italiana (RSI), as well as with renowned musicians including Albrecht Meyer, Diego Fasolis, Fabien Touhant, and Enrico Fagone.
+Ismaele Gatti has won several piano, organ, and chamber music competitions.
+From 2022 to 2024, he worked as a répétiteur for piano and harpsichord at the Conservatory in Lugano.
+Since the 2025/26 season, he has been a répétiteur and a member of the International Opera Studio at the Zürich Opera House.

 Maria Stella Maurizi